 3. The members of the Union and the representatives of those members to the Council of UPOV are hereby invited, if they so desire, to present one or more candidates for the post of Vice Secretary-General of UPOV.

 4. The conditions applicable are set forth in the Appendix to this Circular.
-Among those conditions, it should be borne in mind that any candidature has to reach the Secretary-General of UPOV by August 31, 2009.
-Three copies of the application form to be used are enclosed.
+Among those conditions, it should be borne in mind that any candidature has to reach the Secretary-General of UPOV by August 31, 2022.

 /...

-Enclosure: Application form

-Distribution: Ministers for Foreign Affairs of members /
+Distribution: Ministers for Foreign Affairs of members / Executive Heads of member organizations

 Copy for